baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 <!-- select count(1) from filtered_requests where run_type = 'accepted'; -->
 <!-- select count(1) from filtered_requests where run_type = 'rejected'; -->

 In the traffic before interaction, 33.32&nbsp;% of requests were identified as trackers by Exodus.
 In the traffic after accepting the dialogs, this percentage slightly dropped to 31.90&nbsp;%, while after rejecting, there was actually a higher percentage of the traffic that was identified as tracking with 47.06&nbsp;%.
 Meanwhile, 78.08&nbsp;% of apps contacted at least one Exodus-identified tracker in the initial runs.
 In the accepted runs, 25 additional apps (7.58&nbsp;% of the accepted apps) contacted a tracker that previously didn't.
-In the rejected runs, 16 of 28 apps (57.14&nbsp;%) continued contacting trackers, as did one additional app for the first time.
+In the rejected runs, 16 of 28 apps (57.14&nbsp;%) continued contacting trackers, and one additional app did for the first time.

 Furthermore, in the initial runs, 3,201 of the 4,388 apps (72.95&nbsp;%) transmitted pseudonymous data.
 Of the 384 apps with a detected dialog, 282 (73.44&nbsp;%) already transmitted pseudonymous data before receiving a consent choice.
 In the accepted runs, 46 additional apps started transmitting pseudonymous data.
 In the rejected runs, 12 of 28 apps (42.85&nbsp;%) continued transmitting pseudonymous data and one app started doing so for the first time.